 Dogs and cats have long ear canals that can be 5-10 centimeters long.
 So just imagine how much dirt can build up inside it.
-We all know how playful pets can get, and properly cleaning their ears is a must to avoid any infection.
+We all know how playful pets can get, and adequately cleaning their ears is a must to avoid any infection.

 Pet Care Specialists usually use a liquid cleaner with a dropper.
-Soak a cotton ball then efficiently clean the inside of the dog and cat’s ears.
+Soak a cotton ball, then efficiently clean the inside of the dog and cat’s ears.
 This kind of liquid ear cleaner has no sticky oil and chemicals to ensure that there will be no harmful reaction to the pets.

 8. Grooming Mat

 Having a grooming mat is very useful for pet groomers.
-The ideal mat to use is the anti-slide mat that is made of rubber.
+The ideal mat to use is the anti-slide mat made of rubber.
 Another one is a cushioned mat that reduces fatigue.
 It helps encourage the pet to sit still and stand longer because it has a comfortable surface.